THE SOUTHERN CONNECTICUT STATE UNIVERSITY DEPARTMENT OF SCIENCE AND ENVIRONMENTAL

 Bermuda Application (PDF)

 (Please return filled out application to Dr. Erin Heidkamp in EN B 129)

 Southern's department of Science Education and Environmental Studies is offering a summer course in field-based inquiry and exploration on the island of Bermuda.
 This course is intended for undergraduate and graduate students interested in science and environmental educators and those interested in learning about Bermuda and its history.

 On-island study will include day-trips to the various locations where we will observe and investigate the geology and natural history.
 Much emphasis will be placed on learning about climate change as evidenced in the record of sea level rise and fall, found on perched dune beach and cave formations.

 There will be opportunities to snorkel each day along with tasks for documenting various habitats along an intertidal transect.

-All program participants stay at the Bermuda Institute of Marine Studies (BIMS) for the duration of the program.
+All program participants stay at the Bermuda Institute of Ocean Studies (BIOS) for the duration of the program.

 Dietary preferences and restrictions should be explained in detail to the trip director at the time of registration.

 Students must enroll in the following course: